tranvanh/chicken-curry/docs/tensor.md

 tensor.get(&[1, 2]);
 ```

-Possible indexing errors:
+Invalid indexes currently panic inside the tensor core:

-- `TensorError::ShapeMismatch { expected, actual }` when the index rank does
-  not match the tensor rank
+- rank mismatch when the index rank does not match the tensor rank
-- `TensorError::OutOfBounds { bound, index }` when an index is outside its
+- out-of-bounds access when an index is outside its dimension
-  dimension

 Mutable access is available through: